Awkward garden types and how thoughtful design solves them

 Sloping gardens

-A continuous fall across the plot, rather than obvious steps or terraces.
-Sloping gardens on Surrey clay require particular attention to drainage and retaining.
-The right response depends on the gradient, the brief and, importantly, the budget for intervention.
+Distinct from split-level gardens, a sloping plot has a gradual and continuous fall rather than obvious steps or terraces.
+Level usable space has to be created, which on Surrey clay often involves excavation, retaining engineering and careful drainage design.
+The right response depends on the gradient, the brief and the budget for intervention.

 Wrap-around gardens